A Little History

 on the property.
 The Barnetts owned and operated the motel at that time, and as we

 told one of their granddaughters who paid us a visit in 2006, Mr.

 Barnett still keeps an eye on the place – we have had several

 “encounters” with things moving around!

-The original owners of the bakery, Mr & Mrs Barnette, in the orange grove. circa 1950.
+Members of the Barnett family, in the orange grove, circa 1950.

 Doris and Allan Oakham and Lillian Hundley,